mujtabach2/rubixSolver/README.md

 python3 open.py
 ```

-3. Line up the cube on the 9 squares on the screen until the top-left detector matches the face's state, and press the corresponding key on the face of the preview cube to save that faces state.
+3. Line up the cube on the 9 squares on the screen until the top-left detector matches the face's state, and press the corresponding key on the face of the preview cube to save that face's state.
 ![detect](imgs/rename.png)
 4. Repeat for all sides being conscious of the position, use the preview for aid.
 ![detect](imgs/properState.png)
-5. Once all faces are scanned press enter(for each step), the program will display the solution in 2D visualization and on screen.
+5. Once all faces are scanned press enter(for each step), and the program will display the solution in 2D visualization and on screen.
 ![detect](imgs/solve.gif)
 6. Textual Instruction will be in the console.
 ![detect](imgs/text.png)
-## Contributing

-Contributions are welcome!
-If you have any ideas, bug fixes, or improvements, please feel free to create a pull request.
-For major changes, please open an issue first to discuss the changes with the maintainers.

 ## Acknowledgments